krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 stabilization.Its future behavior becomes representative of its past, allowing the system to be characterized by a stable long-run average.

-The presence calculus equips us with the operational tools needed to observe
+Among other things, the presence calculus equips us with the computational tools needed to identify convergent, divergent and metastable states of a system of presences.
-and characterize the behavior of such systems over time.

 #### The Semantics of Convergence